SimplifyMyCloud/Infrastructure-Engineer-Interview-Kit/homework.md

 ## Topics for discussion:

-* High level overview of the infrastructure you built
+* High level overview of the infrastructure you are proposing
 * What other ways could this have been deployed?
-* What sites/blogs/documentation did you use while building?
+* What sites/blogs/documentation did you use while architecting?

 If you have any questions at all please ask.